Building A Battery Pack From 18650 CellsPosted on: Sat Mar 18 2023

 Lithium-ion is currently the best battery chemistry humanity has.
-So, it's no surprise that you will find a lithium ion battery in your laptop, in your drone, in your power tools, and even in your medical devices.
+It is the perfect choice when looking to build a battery pack with 18650 cells.
+Infact 18650 cells are used in so many applications.
+It may not come as a surprise that you will find a lithium-ion battery in your laptop, in your drone, in your power tools, and even in your medical devices.

 In fact, it's simply a matter of time before all the cars on the road are electric.
 Isn’t it fascinating to live in these times?
 All of us alive today will see the world make its major shift away from lumbering, fossil fuel-powered vehicles to a wider array of light electric vehicles that have far simpler and more efficient powertrains.

-The most common type of lithium ion battery cell by far is the 18650.
+The most common type of lithium-ion battery cell by far is the 18650.
 Like all cylindrical battery cells, this one gets its name from having an 18mm diameter and 65mm height.
-So, as you would expect, an 18650 cell looks like a slightly larger AA battery.
+So, as you would expect, a 18650 cell looks like a slightly larger AA battery.